 Rusty Ruffcorn has served as the Nebraska’s women's basketball strength coach since 2006.
 In addition to his duties with the women's basketball program, Ruffcorn has served as a strength coach at the Devaney Center, while helping the Huskers transition into their new weight room at the Hendricks Training Complex in 2011-12.

-During his time as NU's women's basketball strength coach, Ruffcorn has helped the Huskers to the most successful stretch in school history, including six trips to the NCAA Tournament, including a pair of NCAA Sweet 16 bids in 2010 and 2013.
-The Huskers also made NCAA appearances in 2007, 2008, 2012 and 2014, when they advanced to the second round after winning the Big Ten Tournament title.
+During his time as NU's women's basketball strength coach, Ruffcorn has helped the Huskers to the most successful stretch in school history, including seven trips to the NCAA Tournament, including a pair of NCAA Sweet 16 bids in 2010 and 2013.
+The Huskers also made NCAA appearances in 2007, 2008, 2012, 2014 and 2015.
+The Big Red also won their first Big Ten Conference Tournament title in 2014.

 He also served as the men's basketball strength coach at NU from 2006 to 2011.